-$$SumCount = y + wc + cd + sc + bd + d + t + lat + temp | y + wc + cd + sc + bd + d + t + lat + temp$$ (1)
+$$SumCount = y + wc + cd + sc + d + t + lat + temp \mid y + wc + cd + sc + d + t + lat + temp$$ (1)

-In this formulation, variables to the left of the "|" apply to the count sub-model, and variables to the right apply to the binomial sub-model.
-We compared the variance structure of each model formulation using AIC and likelihood ratio tests (Zuur et al 2009) to determine the most appropriate model error structure for the development of a gray triggerfish video index.
+In this formulation, variables to the left of (i.e., above) the "|" apply to the count sub-model, and variables to the right (i.e., below) apply to the binomial sub-model.
+We compared the variance structure of each model formulation using AIC and likelihood ratio tests (Zuur et al 2009) to determine the most appropriate model error structure for the development of a red grouper video index.
 The results of these tests showed clear support for the ZINB formulation (Table 2).
-These results concur with our expectations based on the over dispersion within the video survey data and with the recommendations of the video index development panel (Bacheler and Carmichael 2014).
+These results concur with our expectations based on the over dispersion of video survey data and with the recommendations of the video index development panel (Bacheler and Carmichael 2014).

-We used a step-wise backwards model selection procedure to systematically exclude unnecessary parameters from our full model formulation.
-The final gray triggerfish ZINB model formulation, based on the results of AIC and likelihood ratio tests (Zuur et al. 2009), included all nine predictors on the negative binomial side and all but wc and cd on the binomial side.
+We used a step-wise backwards model selection procedure based on AIC to systematically exclude unnecessary parameters from our full model formulation.
+We first conducted model selection on the left (count) sub-model, with the best model being one that included all predictor variables except current direction (cd) and depth (d).
+Further reduced count sub-models resulted in convergence issues, so we retained this 6-parameter count sub-model.
+We then performed model selection on the right (binomial) sub-model, dropping depth (d) before convergence issues occurred.
+Thus, our final ZINB model formulation, based on the results of AIC and likelihood ratio tests (Zuur et al. 2009), included six predictors on the negative binomial side (y, wc, sc, t, lat, and temp) and seven predictors on the binomial side (y, wc, cd, sc, t, lat, and temp).
 The data were fit well using the final (best) model (Figure 4).
 All data manipulations and analyses were conducted using R version 4.1.1 (R Core Team 2021).
 Modeling was executed using the zeroinfl function in the countreg package (Zeileis and Kleiber 2017) available from the Comprehensive R Archive Network (CRAN).